 This qualification develops your knowledge and skills in quality assurance of assessment, ensuring standards are maintained to a high level and students’ needs are met.
 You will have the opportunity to develop and improve your practice and achieve a recognised professional qualification.

-The course will be delivered through 1-1 tutorials on a flexible basis to fit your needs.
+The course will be delivered through 1-1 tutorials on a flexible basis to suit your needs.
 Your assessor will visit you in the workplace every three to four weeks and provide advice, guidance and support to enable you to achieve this qualification.

 What are the benefits?

-You will be assessed via a portfolio of evidence to prove competency and good practice in internal verification.
-You will have the opportunity of building an electronic portfolio using OneFile.
+You will be assessed through a portfolio of evidence to prove competency and good practice in internal verification.
+This is usually completed through e-portfolio (Onefile).

 No specialist equipment is required.